 01Confirm the Purpose of the Event

-Before conducting any research into venue selection, make sure you are familiar with the basic objectives behind the event:
+Before conducting any research into venue selection, make sure you are familiar with the basic objectives of the event:

 - Who is the audience?